yann4460/elrond-sdk.dotnet/README.md

 All notable changes will be documented in this file.

 ## [1.0.11] - 22.05.2021
--   Directly map smartContract result to JSON Object
+-   Directly map smartContract result to JSON Object with `T ToObject<T>` method

 ## [1.0.10] - 21.05.2021
 -   Allow to create a Option value with a null inner Type